Divya-Aggarwal/Arboretum/README.md

 This schedule is made before we started working on our project (to keep us on track).

 Sensor is available on adafruit only.
 It took around a week to come.
-Along with sensor order socket header too for your project.
-You can consume that time in making gerber files and corel draw and having your other stuff ready like arrange a plant for sensor testing.
-The whole time this sensor will take to work on is approximately 2 weeka.
-Go with my code provided below and have your sensor working in last time.
+Along with sensor, order socket header too for your project.
+You can consume that two week time in making gerber files and corel draw and having your other stuff ready like arranging a plant for sensor testing.
+The whole time this sensor will take to work on is approximately 2 weeks.
+Go with my code provided below and have your sensor working in less amount of time.

 ****The only thing you need to keep in mind is that you need to press restart button twice to bring sensor in active mode and to get readings.